 Colleges, School and Institutes

-My research focuses on the importance of private and everyday life for wider social relations and political processes in the Yoruba-speaking Southwest of Nigeria.
-My current work centres on encounters and relations between Yoruba Muslims, Christians, and traditionalists, and explores religion and gender in multi-religious marriages and family life.
+My research focuses on the role of everyday life for the political and religious history of the Yoruba-speaking Southwest of Nigeria.
+My current work centres on interfaith relations between Yoruba Muslims, Christians, and traditionalists: I explore historical patterns of gendered and religious preference and the accommodation of religious difference in marriage and extended family life.

 After a first degree at the Freie Universität Berlin, Germany, I joined the Centre of West African Studies at the University of Birmingham as a PhD student to work on the history and politics of Ijebu-Remo the home area of the important Nigerian Nationalist politician Obafemi Awolowo, under the supervision of Paulo de Moraes Farias and Karin Barber.